bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 --- abstract

-This document specifies an Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements with 128 bit security.
+This document specifies an twisted Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements with 128 bit security.
 It is two times faster then Curve25519, and when not using endomorphisms 1.2 percent faster.
-This curve is the only known curve satisfying list of properties motivated by clear performance and security goals.
+This curve is the only known curve with a four dimensional scalar decomposition over a quadratic extension of GF(2^127-1).

 --- middle

 # Introduction

-Public key cryptography continues to be computationally expensive particularly on less powerful devices.
+Public key cryptography continues to be computationally expensive, particularly on less powerful devices.
 While recent advances in efficient formulas for addition and doubling have substantially reduced the cost of elliptic curve operations in terms of field